ForwardTech-Solutions/prayerSaaS/README.md

 ##  ---- todo (currently working on)  ----
 ##  --------------------------------------
-- write tests for email blast, redirect page, qr, and captcha
 - Document use-cases and work flows
-- optimize for mobile
+- optimize others for mobile (if it's easy)
-    -  *unauthorized screens* at least
-    - others if it's easy
+- push SaaS to AWS Amplify instance

 ### todo other (before MVP alpha)